medic/cht-watchdog/README.md

 Grafana is available at `http://localhost:3000` by default.
 You can log in with your configured admin username and password (`medic`:`password` by default).

+### Grafana Dashboards

+Example dashboards are included in the `Examples` folder in the Grafana UI.
+These should not be updated directly, but can be used as a starting point for creating your own dashboards.

+Future updates to this configuration can include additions/updates to the example dashboards.

 ## Monitoring Basics

 ### Metric types